 As many as 58% of surveyed Facebook users visited the brand’s website after they saw an advertisement on Facebook Stories.
-So, in this case, clicking is not so important as the brand awareness created by the ad.
+So, in this case, clicking is not as important as the brand awareness created by the ad.
 No clicks on your ads don’t necessarily mean you lost, impressions count as well.

 Facebook advertising stats point to fitness studios as the sector with the highest conversion rate with 14.29%.
 Since the sector also has the lowest CTR, every click could be a potential customer.
 The healthcare industry’s average PPC conversion rate meanwhile stands at 11%, followed by Education with 13.58%, and the B2B sector with 10.63%.
 At the other end of the spectrum are retail and technology that fail to produce high conversion rates on Facebook, even if their CTR is higher than others.

 Almost a third of all US advertisers get the biggest ROI from Facebook ads, as suggested by eMarketer’s PPC spending facts and figures.
 Facebook earned more than $16 billion in ad revenue in the second quarter of 2019, and their biggest boost came from Instagram ads.

 Facebook advertising stats confirm 61% of all marketers deem the platform as the most important social media for their business.
 The most recent Facebook data about PPC advertising shows that 59% of all marketers increased their spending on Facebook ads in 2020.

 (Social Media Examiner)